 I love to fish, and I transform into a complete geek when I discover new fish finding technology.
-The moment I saw that a friend of mind had a Lowrance Hook 4 Sonar/GPS fish finder on his boat I went straight to it and starting examining its capabilities.
-My buddy eventually pried me away from the device but by that point I knew I was going to have to get my hands on one to review it.
+The moment I saw that a friend of mine had a Lowrance Hook 4 Sonar/GPS fish finder on his boat I went straight to it and starting examining its capabilities.
+My buddy eventually pried me away from the device but by that point, I knew I was going to have to get my hands on one to review it.
 To be fair, this device isn’t perfect…but what fish finder is?
 The Lowrance Hook 4 Sonar/GPS is packed with awesome features that serious anglers will appreciate.

 The first thing you’ll notice is the LCD screen.
-It’s four inches and has a pixilation resolution of 480 x 272, which is substantially larger than screens on many other fish finders.
+It’s four inches and has a pixelation resolution of 480 x 272, which is substantially larger than screens on many other fish finders.
 It’s waterproof and weather-resistant, so you should have no problems with this device if you encounter waves or choppy water.

 Fish Finding Modes